sam4llis/nvim-tundra/extras/fzf/README.md

-# fzf Theme for Tundra
+# fzf theme for Tundra

-## Installation Instructions
+## Installation instructions

 Add the following code to your `.zshrc` configuration file: